 • Partly served by superfast network installed by Openreach

-• Those in other parts of Nynehead can register interest with Openreach
+• Those in other parts of Nynehead should register interest with Openreach

 Oake